-The upper-echelons perspective (Hambrick and Mason, 1984) has its roots in the behavioural theory of the firm (Cyert and March, 1963; March and Simon, 1958) and the principle underlying theoretical framework is shown in Figure 2 below.
+The upper echelons perspective (Hambrick and Mason, 1984) has its roots in the behavioral theory of the firm (Cyert and March, 1963; March and Simon, 1958) and the principle underlying theoretical framework is shown in Figure 2 below.

 Central to this theory is the understanding that managers make choices, not on the basis of full information, but on the basis of partial information gleaned from the environment.
 In conditions of uncertainty, time pressure, and information overload, managers will selectively perceive or filter environmental stimuli as they create "their perception" (Hambrick and Mason, 1984, p.
-195) or "construed reality" (Finkelstein and Hambrick, 1996, p.
-42).

-The research model developed to explore the strategic choice model (see Figure 3 below) became a popular framework for researchers in the strategic leadership stream.
-There is now a significant body of research supporting the relationship between manager's background characteristics and both strategy and firm performance; including the relationship between top-management team characteristics and firm performance (Eisenhardt and Schoonhoven, 1990), and the ability to avoid crisis (Finkelstein and Hambrick, 1990; Greening and Johnson, 1996; Norburn and Birley, 1988; Thomas et al., 1991), top-management team tenure and strategy (Finkelstein and Hambrick, 1990; Gabarro, 1987; Wiersema and Bantel, 1992), the effect of experience on potential technological alliances (Tyler and Steensma, 1998), functional background and successful strategy implementation (Gupta and Govindarajan, 1984; Miles and Snow, 1978), and even in non-business fields looking at the relationship between the characteristics of bishops and ordination outcomes (Yuengert A, 2001).
+195) or "construed reality" (Finkelstein and framework for researchers in the strategic leadership stream.
+There is now a significant body of research supporting the relationship between manager's background characteristics and both strategy and firm performance; including the relationship between top-management team characteristics and firm performance (Eisenhardt and Schoonhoven, 1990), strategic change (Cho and Hambrick, 2006), and the ability to avoid crisis (Finkelstein and Hambrick, 1990; Greening and Johnson, 1996; Norburn and Birley, 1988; Thomas, Litschert and Ramaswamy, 1991), top-management team tenure and strategy (Finkelstein and Hambrick, 1990; Gabarro, 1987; Wiersema and Bantel, 1992), the effect of experience on potential technological alliances (Tyler and Steensma, 1998), functional background and successful strategy implementation (Gupta and Govindarajan, 1984; Miles and Snow, 1978), and even in non-business fields looking at the relationship between the characteristics of bishops and ordination outcomes (Yuengert, 2001).